Opinion | Why tearing down Fauci is essential to the MAGA myth

 For Trump officials, including Donald Trump himself, this makes perfect sense.
 If Fauci has been right about covid, then playing down the disease, mocking masks, modeling superspreader events, denying death tolls, encouraging anti-mandate militias and recommending quack cures were not particularly helpful.
 If Fauci has been right, they presided over a deadly debacle.

-When former Trumptrade adviser Peter Navarro claims that Fauci is “the father of the actual virus” or former chief of staff Mark Meadows complains about Fauci’s indifference to the (nearly nonexistent) flow of covid across the southern border, the goal is not really to press arguments.
+When former Trump trade adviser Peter Navarro claims that Fauci is “the father of the actual virus” or former chief of staff Mark Meadows complains about Fauci’s indifference to the (nearly nonexistent) flow of covid across the southern border, the goal is not really to press arguments.
 It is to create an alternative MAGA reality in which followers are free from the stress of truth — a safe space in which more than half a million people did not die and their leader was not a vicious, incompetent, delusional threat to the health of the nation.

 Metaphorically (but only barely metaphorically), there is a body on the floor with multiple stab wounds.
 The Trump administration stands beside it with a bloody knife in its hand.
 It not only claims to be innocent.
 It claims there is no blood.
 There is no body.
 There is no floor.